ziazek/texas-holdem/README.markdown

 3. If it's a straight, it can't be a four of a kind or a full house

+4. Need to sort the Two Pair such that the higher pair is in front.

+## Notes

+`cons` in the code refers to consecutive sets of cards pumped in by `each_cons`

 ## Results

 ## Review